Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Introduction

 \section{Introduction}

 Whole-Slide Image (WSI) refers to the H\&E stained histopathology image with extremely high resolution, \textit{e.g.}, 40,000 $\times$ 40,000 pixels.
-It usually contains abundant visual information that reflects tumor progression, such as cellular morphology and tissue infiltration, taken as the gold standard of cancer diagnosis.
+It contains abundant visual information reflecting tumor progression, such as cellular morphology and tissue infiltration, and serves as the gold standard for cancer diagnosis.
 Owing to these, WSIs have been widely used for cancer prognosis---estimating the future survival of cancer patients~\citep{Kather2019,el2024regression,liu2025interpretable}.
-An accurate prognostic prediction has been shown to be critical in aiding personalized decision-making and enhancing patient outcomes~\citep{Skrede2020,chen2025whole}.
+Accurate prognostic prediction has been demonstrated to be instrumental in guiding personalized decision-making and enhancing patient survival~\citep{Skrede2020,chen2025whole}.

-To train ``clinical-grade'' prognostic models based on WSIs, the vast majority of existing studies~\citep{chen2021whole,liu2024advmil,xu2025distilled,zhou2025robust,wu2025learning} follow a cancer-specific approach in model development: (\textit{i}) curating WSIs and follow-up labels from the patients (usually $N=$ 1,000) with a specific cancer disease; (\textit{ii}) fitting a specialized model with the training samples split from curated dataset; (\textit{iii}) finally evaluating this model's performance on held-out test samples.
-Such approach has demonstrated widespread success~\citep{lu2023visual}, becoming a popular and \textit{de facto} paradigm of developing WSI-based prognostic models.
+To train ``clinical-grade'' prognostic models based on WSIs, the vast majority of existing studies~\citep{chen2021whole,liu2024advmil,xu2025distilled,zhou2025robust,wu2025learning} follow a cancer-specific approach in model development: (\textit{i}) curating WSIs and follow-up labels from the patients (usually $N\approx$ 1,000) with a specific cancer disease; (\textit{ii}) fitting a specialized model with the training samples split from the curated dataset; (\textit{iii}) finally, evaluating this model's performance on held-out test samples.
+This approach has shown considerable success~\citep{lu2023visual}, becoming a \textit{de facto} paradigm for developing WSI-based prognostic models.